About Project Stepping Stone

 Why PSS Matters

-PSS student participants come from all walks of life.
-They are similar in that they identify as Hispanic/Latino, they are high academic achievers and they have the desire to go to college.
+PSS student come from all walks of life.
+They are similar in that they identify as Hispanic/Latino, they are high academic achievers, and they have the desire to go to college.
 Over 85% also identify as the first in their family to attend college.
-We believe education is the key to success for our Hispanic community throughout Indiana.
+We believe education is the key to success for our community and for all Hoosiers, especially as the data shows that those with college degrees typically earn significantly more than those with only high school diplomas.

 We are here to change these stats – one student at a time!